Xilinx/PYNQ/docs/source/overlay_design_methodology/pspl_interface.rst

 with a read channel from DRAM, and an AXI Master stream interface (for an output stream), and the other with a write channel to DRAM, and an AXI Slave stream interface (for an input stream).
-The two DMAs are connected in a loopback configuration through an AXI FIFO
+The two DMAs are connected in a loopback configuration through an AXI FIFO.

 In the Python code, two DMA instances are created, one for sending data, and the other for receiving.